IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part1-IntroContainer/README - Copy.md

     However, our image is tiny, and there is no built-in shell.

     For the purpose of this lab, we'll execute the command to invoke **hello-openshift** executable that we just extracted from the tar file:

-    >**Note:** Running the command below will results in an error, because there is already another copy running in the background that is bound to the ports 8080 and 8888:

 	```
 	docker exec -ti hello1 /hello-openshift .
     ```

+	**Note:** Running the command above in the same container results in an error, because there is already another copy running in the background that is bound to the ports 8080 and 8888:

     ```
     serving on 8888
     serving on 8080